-Cause of genetic disorder found in 'dark matter' of DNANovember 10th, 2013 in Genetics /
+Cause of genetic disorder found in 'dark matter' of DNANovember 10, 2013 in Medicine & Health / Genetics

 For the first time, scientists have used new technology which analyses the whole genome to find the cause of a genetic disease in what was previously referred to as "junk DNA".
 Pancreatic agenesis results in babies being born without a pancreas, leaving them with a lifetime of diabetes and problems digesting food.
 In a breakthrough for genetic research, teams led by the University of Exeter Medical School and Imperial College London found that the condition is most commonly caused by mutations in a newly identified gene regulatory element in a remote part of the genome, which can now be explored thanks to advances in genetic sequencing.